MobiFlight/MobiFlight-Connector/README.md

 # Readme #

 ### What is this repository for? ###
-This repository holds the code for the Mobiflight Project
+This repository contains the code for the Mobiflight Project

 ### How do I get set up? ###